Bob Woodward: Watergate

 Woodward and Carl Bernstein were both assigned to report on the June 17, 1972, burglary of the headquarters of the Democratic National Committee in a Washington, D.C., office building called Watergate.
 Their work, under editor Ben Bradlee, became known for being the first to report on a number of political "dirty tricks" used by the Nixon re-election committee during his campaign for re-election.
 Their book about the scandal, All the President's Men, became a No. 1 bestseller and was later turned into a movie.
 The 1976 film, starring Robert Redford as Woodward and Dustin Hoffman as Bernstein, transformed the reporters into celebrities and inspired a wave of interest in investigative journalism.

 The book and movie also led to the enduring mystery of the identity of Woodward's secret Watergate informant known as Deep Throat, a reference to the title of a popular pornographic movie at the time.
 Woodward said he would protect Deep Throat's identity until the man died or allowed his name to be revealed.
 For more than 30 years, only Woodward, Bernstein, and a handful of others knew the informant's identity until it was claimed by his family to Vanity Fair magazine to be former Federal Bureau of Investigation Associate Director W. Mark Felt in May 2005.
 Woodward immediately confirmed the veracity of this claim and subsequently published a book, titled The Secret Man, that detailed his relationship with Felt.

-Woodward and Bernstein followed up All the President's Men with a second book on Watergate, entitled The Final Days (Simon and Schuster 1976), covering in extensive depth the period from November 1973 until President Nixon resigned in August 1974.
+Woodward and Bernstein followed up All the President's Men with a second book on Watergate, entitled The Final Days (published in 1976), covering in extensive depth the period from November 1973 until President Nixon resigned in August 1974.

 The Woodward and Bernstein Watergate Papers are housed at the Harry Ransom Center at the University of Texas at Austin.